Birds are almost everywhere if you take the time to notice them – and once you do, they can provide hours of entertainment.

-Here, we’ll offer 11 tips and tricks for beginners – to help you get the most from your bird watching experience.
+Here, we’ll offer 12 tips and tricks for beginners to help you get the most from your first birdwatching experiences.

 - 2. Get an idea about the sorts of birds that you’re likely to see